MicheleCotrufo/pyThorlabsAPT/README.md

 instrument.is_in_motion # returns True when instrument is moving instrument.position = 10 # Goes to position 10
 ```
-Most of the properties and methods of the class pyThorlabsAPT are actually inherited from the [thorlabs_apt](https://github.com/qpit/thorlabs_apt) package.
+Most of the properties and methods of the class `pyThorlabsAPT` are actually inherited from the [thorlabs_apt](https://github.com/qpit/thorlabs_apt) package.
-Here below the main properties methods are summarized for quick reference.
+Here below the main properties and methods are summarized for quick reference.

 **Properties**